Skip to content

 Step 2: Check the correct document category

 Use the Home Office's definitive document list.
-Don't accept a document that feels right — verify it appears on List A or List B. For any document you're unsure about, use the Home Office Online Check Service (a share code from the worker) rather than relying on physical documents alone.
+Don't accept a document that merely feels right; verify it appears on List A or List B. Run the same check on every new starter regardless of nationality or background, because singling out people you assume to be migrants is unlawful discrimination.
+For any document you're unsure about, use the Home Office online check service (a share code from the worker) rather than relying on physical documents alone.

 Step 3: Record the check with a timestamp